aopecho/appdev-chapters/html-reference.md

 </html>
 ```

-This is a whole HTML page.

 ![](/assets/browser-title.jpg)

+With the addition of `<title>`, we now have a complete, valid HTML document.

 #### meta